 The Cardassian emblem in a slightly modified version is also visible on the hulls of all Cardassian starships.
 The planform of the Galor class is even a largely faithful reproduction of the symbol.
-In addition there is the emblem of the Obsidian Order (DS9: "The Die Is Cast"), consisting of a part of the complete Cardassian Union emblem, the patch of the Third Order with its additional "wings" (DS9: "Empok Nor") and the emblem of the Cardassian-Klingon Alliance of the Mirror Universe (known since DS9: "Through the Looking Glass").
+In addition there is the emblem of the Obsidian Order (DS9: "The Die Is Cast"), consisting of a part of the complete Cardassian Union emblem, the patch of the Third Order with its additional "wings" (DS9: "Empok Nor") and the emblem of the Cardassian-Klingon Alliance of the Mirror Universe (known since DS9: "Crossover").

 Regarding the standard emblem of the Cardassian Union, an accordingly labeled line drawing may help identify the single color areas referred to in the following analysis:

 The Variants of the Cardassian Union Emblem